-- Turn up the heat in your home
+- Turn up the thermostat in your home.

-- Cut a hole in the wall and use the above tools for an exposed pipe
+- Cut a hole in the wall and use the tools listed in the previous section.

 Never use a blow torch or any other type of open flame to thaw a frozen pipe.
-This can cause irreparable damage to your pipe and may cause a fire to start in your home.
+It can cause irreparable damage to your pipes and may cause a fire.

 What to Do If a Pipe Bursts

 If a pipe does indeed burst, the first thing you need to do is shut off your main water line.
-Each home is different, but the main shut-off is usually found near your water meter.
-After you’ve stopped the flow of water, place a bucket or other basin under the burst pipe to collect any more drainage.
-Contact a professional plumbing company to have your pipes repaired.
+Each home is different, but you can usually find the main shut-off valve near your water meter.
+After you’ve stopped the flow of water, place a bucket or other basin under the burst pipe to collect any excess drainage.
+Contact a professional plumbing company to repair your pipes immediately.